 In traditional finance, private firms supply this liquidity.
 In DeFi, however, individuals pool their assets into smart contracts to achieve this goal.

-Thus, it’s important for token pairs to have deep liquidity pools so that pairs can handle seamless swaps at scale.
+Thus, it’s important for token pairs to have deep liquidity so that pairs can handle seamless swaps at scale.
 Users who provide liquidity to a pool are rewarded with a share of the token pair’s trading fees paid by buyers and sellers.
 AMMs may also add other incentives to increase liquidity on their platforms.

 Users can choose between hundreds of DeFi protocols to provide crypto liquidity.
 However, Curve and Uniswap offer a wide range of pools with deep liquidity thanks to their market dominance.